 Aside from wearing a mask, it's also important to know how to safely put on and take off face masks.
 Knowing this can prevent you from accidentally infecting yourself or other people.

 From the 24th of July, face coverings will also be compulsory in shops.
-Failure to comply with these new measures can result in a fine to the tune of £100.
-You may be denied entry into an establishment if you are not donning a face covering too, so it's important to be prepared for this.
+Failure to comply with these new measures can result in a fine of up to £100.
+You may be denied entry into an establishment if you are not donning a face covering, too, so it's important to be prepared for this.

 In Scotland, face masks are already mandatory on all public transport and shops.